 Inference: 725 subjects had baseline LDL data and were included in the analysis.
 131 of the included subjects were observed to die during the follow-up period with an average observation time of 5.33 years.
 From cox proportional hazards regression analysis, we found an overall two-sided p-value of 0.0087.
 Based on a significance level of 0.05, we can reject the null hypothesis that the instantaneous risk of death is the same across all defined categories of LDL.

+3/3 for descriptive statistics

+3/3 for performing an appropriate analysis

+1/4 for reporting the association appropriately

+Wrong interpretation of coefficient (-2)

+Wrong interpretation of CI (-1)

+Total: 7

 Intercept: There is no intercept in cox proportional hazard regression.
 This is a semi-parametric model in which the hazard ratio is the parameter(s) of interest.
 The baseline hazard function is unspecified, because it is a function over time and is therefore not constant.